FAQ: I have a lot of zucchini, what can I make?!

 - Serving Suggestions: These make a light meal, or a delightful appetizer.
 Try serving with a vegan sour cream (or a thinned cream cheese – try thinning this recipe with a little water), or even simply with ketchup or a balsamic reduction.
 Also try these as a savory breakfast!

 - Flour Note: Depending on the moisture in the zucchini, and how it measures grated, you may need more/less flour.
-Start with 3/4 cup, and adjust with more if batter seems loose.
-More flour will also yield firmer patties.
+I like 3/4 cup – it yields fritters that are still moist with the zucchini but hold together just fine.
+You can always start with 3/4 cup, and adjust with a touch more flour if you like as you start to cook.
+More flour will yield firmer patties.
 As mentioned in the blog post, don’t substitute other flour here.

 - Dill Seed Note: Dill seed beautifully accents these fritters.
 If you don’t have it, I wouldn’t substitute fresh or dried dill weed.
 Instead, try substituting 1/4-1/2 tsp cumin seed or fennel seed.